BUStools/BUSpaRse/README.md

 Then, if the file `~/.R/Makevars` does not exist, in the terminal, go to your home directory by `cd`, use `mkdir .R` to create the `.R` directory, and type `vim Makevars` to create and start editing the file.
 If it already exists, then type `vim Makevars` to edit it.

 Alternatively, if you are uncomfortable with the command line, this can be done in RStudio.
 First use `file.exists("~/.R/Makevars")` to check if `~/.R/Makevars` exists.
-If it does not, then use `file.create("~/.R/Makevars")` to create it.
+Then use `dir.exists("~/.R")` to check that if the `~/.R` directory exists.
+If it does not, then use `dir.create("~/.R")` to create the directory.
+Then use `file.create("~/.R/Makevars")` to create that file.
 Then navigate to that file in the Files pane in RStudio, open that file in RStudio, and edit it.

 Add the following to the `~/.R/Makevars` file: